cloudrac3r/out-of-your-element/docs/developer-orientation.md

 * (0) entities: Looks fine.
 No dependencies.
 * (0) get-relative-path: Looks fine.
 No dependencies.
 * (1) heatsync: Module hot-reloader that I trust.
+* (0) htmx.org: Declarative partial page reloads that do just enough.
+I'm not totally happy with this one, but not sure what I'd do instead.
 * (0) lru-cache: For holding unused nonce in memory and letting them be overwritten later if never used.
 * (1) mime-types: List of mime type mappings.
 Needed to serve static files.
 * (0) prettier-bytes: It does what I want and has no dependencies.